NFL Playoff Scenarios | Federal News Network

-CLINCHED: Baltimore – AFC North division; Kansas – AFC West division; Buffalo and New England – playoff berths.
+CLINCHED: Baltimore – AFC North; Kansas – AFC West; Buffalo and New England – playoff berths

 |BALTIMORE (at Cleveland, Sunday)